-Actions our charity takes to meet standards: Evidence of our actions: HEAnet Board meetings are held 6 times a year in February, March, May, September, October and December.
+Actions our charity takes to meet standards: Evidence of our actions: HEAnet Board meetings are held 6 times a year in February, March, May, September, November and December.
 Additional board meetings are called as required with notice.
 As per HEAnet Board meeting schedule An annual schedule of board, committee, AGM and training workshops is shared and approved by the directors 12 months in advance.
-HNBD.19.053 HEAnet & EduCampus Schedule of Meetings August 2019 to December 2020.
+HNBD.21.089 HEAnet & EduCampus Schedule of Board and Committee Meetings August 2021 to December 2022.
 All agendas and board papers are distributed via Boardpacks 7 days in advance of a meeting.
 Draft board agenda is discussed with the Chair in advance of sharing with directors - agenda is approved at the board meeting.
 As notified via Boardpacks - directors receive an email notifying them that papers are available on the portal.

-- 5.3 At a minimum, your board agendas should always include these items:
+5.3 At a minimum, your board agendas should always include these items:

 - reporting on activities;

 - review of finances; and

 - conflicts of interests and loyalties.

-Actions our charity takes to meet standards: Evidence of our actions: The following items are on the quarterly board agenda: Declaration of conflicts of interest Report from the Group Finance Sub-committee Report from the Group Audit Committee CEO Report on activities Minutes of meetings - record of decisions and actions.
+Actions our charity takes to meet standards: Evidence of our actions: The following items are on the quarterly board agenda: Declaration of conflicts of interest Reports from Group Committees CEO Report on activities Governance updates Minutes of meetings - record of decisions and actions.
 Minutes are taken of board meetings and all formal decisions made by the board are properly recorded.
 Minutes of meetings - record of decisions and actions.
 Minutes record director attendance (also noted in the Annual Report), decision and actions.
 Minutes of meetings - record of decisions and actions.
 Actions are tracked.
-The main business of the board and committees is covered in the Governance Section of the Annual Report.
+The main business of the Board and Group Committees is covered in the Governance Section of the Annual Report.